Duo Gelland: Life

 Duo Gelland received dedications of works for violin duo and orchestra or ensemble by Harold Blumenfeld (premiered 1996), Ingvar Karkoff (premiered 2009), Alexander Keuk (premiered 2013), Olov Franzén (premiered 2014), Olof Lindgren (premiered 2002).
 Håkan Larsson (premiered 2002).
-January 2003 Duo Gelland premiered Håkan Larsson's Angesicht in Angesicht – inspired by Ingmar Bergman's films – for violin duo and orchestra in the Berliner Philharmonie.
+January 2003 Duo Gelland premiered Håkan Larsson's Angesicht in Angesicht – inspired by Ingmar Bergman's films – for violin duo and orchestra in the Berliner Philharmonie with a festival orchestra.
 Spring 2003 two works for violin duo and choir by Hans-Erik Dahlgren and Olof Lindgren were premiered together with Dresdner Kammerchor and Hans-Christoph Rademann.
+With the same choir and conductor they gave the first performance of Zu Unserer Zeit Sprechen by Samuel Adler in Dresden Frauenkirche in remembrance of the November pogrome 80 years.
 In Berliner Philharmonie 2006 together with the RIAS Kammerchor and Hans-Christoph Rademann, Duo Gelland premiered works for violin duo and choir by Sunleif Rasmussen, Peter Schuback and Håkan Larsson.
+In 2023 Duo Gelland premiered two new double concertos by Cecilia Franke and Jörgen Dafgård.
+In 2024 they gave the first performance of Giga by Reiko Füting with Mitteldeutsche Kammerphilharmonie under Jan Michael Horstmann.

 Duo Gelland's style of interpretation was described in the German encyclopedia MGG: "Statt einer speziellen ästhetischen Ausrichtung geht es dem Duo Gelland um die Realisierung des jeweiligen speziellen Klangvorrats und der individuellen Klanglichkeit der einzelnen Komposition."

 The dramatic and physical qualities of Duo Gelland's stage presence has been cultivated in cross over productions e.g. in provocatively moving The donkey on Mars, text Kasëm Trebeshina (Albania), in collaboration with choreographer Britta Hanssen and composer Birgitte Alsted.
 Here the synthesis of emotion, motion, word and sound is explored in a mode which could be referred to as violin theater.

+The encyclopedia Die Violine comments their achievements: "It shows how a chamber music genre that is perceived as marginal can be developed into a new, fruitful blossoming under the prerequisite of serious artistic engagement."

 Duo Gelland's growing historic repertory involves research in archives and libraries.
 The musicologist Ulrich Mazurowicz points out that the second half of the 18th century into the beginning of the 19th century was a period when string duos were printed more often than any other constellation including songs, operas, string quartets, music for orchestra or piano.
 Of all these string duos the major part was violin duos.
+Duo Gelland's work with historic music can be exemplified by their recording of Antonio Vivaldi's Sonatas for two violins.
+Ken Meltzer: "The artists pursue an HIP approach, with a lean, transparent sonority that avoids vibrato, fleet tempos in the outer movements, and ornamentation.
+The Duo Gelland performs these works in brilliant fashion, with razor-sharp articulation and a profound, constant sense of interaction."